 Publicly available and password-protected resources to help practitioners in their pro bono work.

 Renew membership - Your continued involvement will provide critical financial support to QPILCH and enable us to more effectively target the pro bono commitment of the Queensland profession.

 2014-15 was a very full year providing access to justice to the most vulnerable in our community.
 Thank you to all our members, supporters and partners whose contributions made it possible.

-The Mental Health Law Practice (MHLP) is looking for a Junior Solicitor to join their service 4 days per week on a 12 month contract.
+The Mental Health Law Practice (MHLP) is urgently looking for a PLT Student to join their service.
+Closing date for applications is Monday 15th August 2016.
 For more information about the role, please click here.